dillonkearns/elm-pages/examples/docs/content/blog/introducing-v3.md

 Notice also that we have the ability to dynamically render an error page if the post is not found (learn more in the [ErrorPage docs](/docs/error-pages)).
 This opens up new use cases because we can decide whether to render a 404 page based on the data we get back from our database at request-time (rather than pre-rendering a finite set of pages at build-time).
 With this workflow, we could even publish a post to our database and have it show up without running a build. `elm-pages` v3 provides error handling abstractions to render routes with your happy path data clean and free of error states and loading spinners, while still letting you bail out of the happy path to present an error page when needed.

-`elm-pages` v3 still fully supports static site generation with `RouteBuidler.preRender` (in fact, this blog is an example of that!).
-But you can choose the right architecture, or even transition in to more flexiblility when you need it with the new suite of hybrid features in v3.
+`elm-pages` v3 still fully supports static site generation with `RouteBuilder.preRender` (in fact, this blog is an example of that!).
+But you can choose the right architecture, or even transition to more flexiblility when you need it with the new suite of hybrid features in v3.

 ## Server-rendered API Routes